GIScience/gis-training-resource-center/_sources/content/Modul_3/en_qgis_modul_3_exercises.md

 __🔙[Back to Homepage](/content/intro.md)__

-These exercises touch on all the content of module 3
+These exercises cover all the content in Module 3.

-## Geodata digitisation
+## Geodata Digitisation

 * __[Digitisation Exercise 1: Access to financial institutions ](/content/Modul_3/en_qgis_digitalisation_ex2.md):__ In this exercise, you will learn how to digitise points, lines, and polygons of features in settlements by creating new datasets.
     * Digitisation of points